 Recycled content use

-Using recycled fiber reduces overall pressure on forests and other important natural resources, especially when fibers from post-consumer waste are used in paper production.
+Using recycled fiber reduces overall pressure on forests and other important natural resources, especially when fibers from sustainable recycled fibers are used in paper production.
 That’s why Rolland will:

 - Continue to lead in producing paper with high-recycled content.